Shapes0/myhp-button-remap/README.md

 ## Problem

-HP laptops have special function keys (like F11 with myHP icon) that trigger WMI events rather than standard keyboard input.
-These keys are invisible to tools like PowerToys Keyboard Manager and can't be remapped normally.
+HP laptops have special function keys (like F11 with custom icons) that trigger WMI events rather than standard keyboard input.
+These keys are invisible to tools like PowerToys and AutoHotkey, and can't be remapped normally.

 ## Solution

-This tool monitors HP's WMI events (`hpqBEvnt` in the `root\wmi` namespace) and allows you to bind custom actions to these special keys.
+This tool monitors HP's WMI events (`hpqBEvnt` in the `root\wmi` namespace) and launches applications or commands when these special keys are pressed.

 ## Features

 - ✅ Detects HP special function keys via WMI events
-- ✅ Fully configurable via JSON
+- ✅ Simple JSON configuration
 - ✅ Runs automatically at logon via scheduled task
 - ✅ Supports multiple hotkeys
-- ✅ Optional logging for debugging
+- ✅ Lightweight and efficient
 - ✅ Easy install/uninstall scripts

 ## Requirements